ronnieoverby/AtomicUtils/README.md

 # AtomicUtils
 Utilities for Atomic Amplifire

+## Release of Liability
+I am not responsible for any damage that is caused by the use of this software.
+Use at your own risk.

 ## Packaging Presets
 This example packs a directory and an addtional file preset skipping the first 10 Amplifire slots:
 ```